-The recipient object storage contains streams which store properties pertaining to one recipient object.
+The Recipient object storage contains streams which store properties pertaining to one Recipient object.

-The following MUST be true for recipient object storages:
+The following MUST be true for Recipient object storages:

-- The recipient object storage representing the first recipient object MUST be named "recip_version1.0#0000000".
-The storage representing the second MUST be named "recip_version1.0#00000001" and so on.
-The digit suffix MUST be in hexadecimal, for example the storage name for the eleventh recipient object MUST be " recip_version1.0#0000000A"<2>. - There MUST be exactly one property stream and it MUST contain entries for all properties of the recipient object. - There MUST be exactly one stream for each variable length property of the recipient object, as specified in section 2.1.2. - There MUST be exactly one stream for each fixed length multi-valued property of the recipient object, as specified in section 2.1.3.1 - For each variable length multi-valued property of the recipient object, if there are N values, there MUST be N + 1 streams, as specified in section 2.1.3.2.
+- The Recipient object storage representing the first Recipient object is named "recip_version1.0#00000000".
+The storage representing the second is named "recip_version1.0#00000001" and so on.
+The digit suffix is in hexadecimal, for example the storage name for the eleventh Recipient object is "recip_version1.0#0000000A" <2> - There is exactly one property stream and it contains entries for all properties of the Recipient object. - There is exactly one stream for each variable length property of the Recipient object, as specified in section 2.1.2. - There is exactly one stream for each fixed length multi-valued property of the Recipient object, as specified in section 2.1.3.1 - For each variable length multi-valued property of the Recipient object, if there are N values, there are N + 1 streams, as specified in section 2.1.3.2.